 We fill the SEQUENCE function with the right variables:

-• Then, there are 4 columns with the indicated times in the top row.
+columnswith the indicated times in the top row. - The next variable is the

-• Finally, we need to define the velocity of the production.
+start, which is 0 because there are no shoes produced at the beginning of the first day. - Finally, we need to define the velocity of the production.
 In other words, how many pairs of shoes are produced every 4 hours?
-The step is 1000 in this example.
+The

 To put this all together, the SEQUENCE function we write in cell B2 is this one: